sowmiya-2210/Employee-retention-prediction/README.md

 ✅ **Retain Your Exceptional Talent** ✨ *Promote an Engaging Culture*
 Through robust professional development, meaningful recognition, and a nurturing work environment, organizations can retain top talent and drive sustained success.

-Partner with **TIGI HR** to recruit from a pool of exceptional talent and build a thriving team. 🌟

 ## How to Run
 1. Clone this repository.